ThiagoPanini/datadelivery/docs/mkdocs/index.md

 ## Combining Solutions

 This is the *datadelivery* project documentation page.
 There are other complementary solutions that can be chained to enable a powerful learning journey on AWS.
-Check it out if you can!
+[Check it out](https://github.com/ThiagoPanini) if you think they could be useful for you!

 ![A diagram showing how its possible to use other solutions like datadelivery, terraglue and sparksnake](https://github.com/ThiagoPanini/datadelivery/blob/feature/first-deploy/docs/assets/imgs/products-overview.png?raw=true)